wxie2017/wxie2017.github.io/pages/speech/story_of_rooster.md

 chickens.
 We dared to touch the little things, and they even pecked our fingers.

 We all could not help having some.
-We brothers somewhat boldly pushed me to as our mom to buy some chickens.
+We brothers boldly asked our mom to buy some chickens.

 "Go to ask your dad."
 Mom said.
 "Dad, could you buy some chickens?
 Mom wants us to ask you."